paulvee/Lars-GPSDO-V1/README.md

 Isolated Outputs and Fan Controller
 ===================================
 I have created a PCB that can be placed inside the GPSDO enclosure.
 It will add two isolated output channles for the 10MHz and also the fan controller.
 The circuit diagram and the Gerber files are avaiable.
+Isolated Outputs.jpg & GPSDO-iso_gerberV2.zip